airyhq/airy/docs/docs/concepts/architecture.md

 ## Airy Controller

-The Airy Core Platform ships with a Kubernetes controller, which is responsible for starting and reloading the appropriate Airy apps based on the provided configuration.
+Airy Core ships with a Kubernetes controller, which is responsible for starting and reloading the appropriate Airy apps based on the provided configuration.
 The controller as a deployment named `airy-controller`.

 ## Airy CLI

-Every release features a command line binary, used to configure and fetch status information from the Airy Core Platform.
+Every release features a command line binary, used to configure and fetch status information from your Airy Core instance.
 This tool is referred to as the `Airy CLI` throughout the documentation.